coploftbas/NoobPWA_team/README.md

 * List of games played from 10 most recent videos
 * Subscriber's badge

-You can try it out from ['here'](https://pwa-hack-th-2017-da599.firebaseapp.com/)
+You can try it out from [here](https://pwa-hack-th-2017-da599.firebaseapp.com/)

-P.S.
-This is only a beta version.
+**P.S.** This is only a beta version.
 It might have some huge bugs available.
 Sorry for that.